steve-afrin/java-11-to-17-features/days-periods/README.md

 ## To use this module

-Run the unit test in this module to see examples of time of day output without and with the 'B' pattern to see how the output changes for _days periods_.
+Run the `DayTimeExample` class in the `org.example` package and observe the output in the logs to see examples of time of day output with and without the 'B' pattern to see how the output changes for _days periods_.